-- I. The following agreements have been concluded by the Fund: - a) an agreement between the Fund and RBC Investor Services Bank S.A. under the terms of which the latter was appointed Depositary and Listing Agent for the assets of the Fund: - an agreement between the Fund and Vontobel Management S.A. under the terms of which Vontobel Management S.A. was appointed management company of the Fund. - II.
-The following agreements have been concluded by the Fund and/or the Management Company: - a) an agreement between Vontobel Asset Management S.A. and TwentyFour Asset Management LLP, under the terms of which TwentyFour Asset Management LLP was appointed to manage the Sub-Funds Vontobel Fund - TwentyFour Absolute Return Credit Fund, Vontobel Fund
+The following agreements have been concluded by the Fund:

+- a) an agreement between the Fund and RBC Investor Services Bank S.A. under the terms of which the latter was appointed Depositary and Listing Agent for the assets of the Fund; - an agreement between the Fund and Vontobel Management S.A. under the terms of which Vontobel Management S.A. was appointed management company of the Fund.

+II.
+The following agreements have been concluded by the Fund and/or the Management Company:

-- TwentyFour Strategic Income Fund and Vontobel Fund - TwentyFour Monument European Asset Backed Securities: - b) an agreement between Vontobel Management S.A., the Fund and Sumitomo Mitsui Asset Management Company Ltd., under the terms of which Sumitomo Mitsui Asset Management Company Ltd. was appointed to manage the Sub-Fund Vontobel Fund - Japanese Equity; - c) an agreement between Vontobel Asset Management S.A. and Euronova Asset Management UK LLP, under the terms of which Euronova Asset Management UK LLP was appointed to manage the Sub-Fund Vontobel Fund - European Mid and Small Cap Equity; - an agreement between Vontobel Management S.A., the Fund and RBC Investor Services Bank S.A., under the terms of which the latter was appointed Administrator of the Fund. - e) an agreement between the Management Company and Vontobel Asset Management AG, under the terms of which the latter was made Investment Manager for all Sub-Funds with the exception of the Sub-Funds currently managed by TwentyFour Asset Management LLP, Sumitomo Mitsui Asset Management Company Ltd, Euronova Asset Management UK LLP or by Vontobel Asset Management Inc.
+- a) an agreement between Vontobel Asset Management S.A. and TwentyFour Asset Management LLP, under the terms of which TwentyFour Asset Management LLP was appointed to manage the Sub-Funds Vontobel Fund TwentyFour Absolute Return Credit Fund, Vontobel Fund TwentyFour Strategic Income Fund and Vontobel Fund TwentyFour Monument European Asset Backed Securities: - b) an agreement between Vontobel Asset Management S.A. and Euronova Asset Management UK LLP, under the terms of which Euronova Asset Management UK LLP was appointed to manage the Sub-Fund Vontobel Fund - European Mid and Small Cap Equity; - an agreement between Vontobel Management S.A., the Fund and RBC Investor Services Bank S.A., under the terms of which the latter was appointed Administrator of the Fund. - d) an agreement between the Management Company and Vontobel Asset Management AG, under the terms of which the latter was made Investment Manager for all Sub-Funds with the exception of the Sub-Funds currently managed by TwentyFour Asset Management LLP, Euronova Asset Management UK LLP or by Vontobel Asset Management Inc; - e) an agreement between the Management Company, acting through its Munich Branch, and Vontobel Asset Management AG, under the terms of which the latter was made Sub-Investment Manager for the Sub-Fund Vontobel Fund